ydefrawi/My-Portfolio/README.md

 ## Usage

 Just a standard html page with an 'assets' folder, containing 'css' and 'images'.
-The stylesheet is in 'ccs' as always.

 ## Issues